 Well, after a two-year wait since Episode VII – The Force Awakens, it’s at last time for us to pick up the story of Finn, Rey, Poe Dameron, Kylo Ren and Luke Skywalker once again.
-First screenings of ‘Star Wars Episode VII – The Last Jedi’ begin here in the UK today.
+First screenings of ‘Star Wars Episode VIII – The Last Jedi’ begin here in the UK today.

 I’m going to see it in half an hour’s time.
 I won’t post any spoilers, nor will I even say whether I enjoyed it or not, since that too would be a spoiler.

 If you go see it yourself, I sincerely hope you enjoy it!

 “Fear is the path to the dark side.

 You won’t find this in the Bible, so don’t even try to find it 😉 Instead, once again, the wisdom of Yoda, from the Star Wars saga, illustrates perfectly a life-giving principle in the Kingdom of God.

 Let’s hear it from Yoda first of all, shall we:

 Well now, I was sad to read, the other day, posts on Facebook from a bloke who was spouting all kinds of nasty poisonous religious stuff, in response to my friend sharing things he’d discovered about Jesus and His take on homosexuality.
 I came away from that with a heavy heart, because I felt sorry for the man who had said all those nasty things.
 It was clear to me, reading between the lines (something I normally find difficult due to having Asperger’s Syndrome, but in this case I think the Spirit was leading me in my feeling) that this guy had some serious anger issues against those who did not quite agree with his doctrinal position.